How to manage the FINN.no infrastructure where 170 developers deploy 1000 times a week

 Openshift was viewed to be expensive, not so much improvement over plain Kubernetes.

 The declarative nature of Kubernetes has proven a great benefit.
-Kubernetes create resources (Deployment, Service, Ingress, and i.e HorizontalPodAutoscaler), that indicate the desired state of your application.
-When objects are created, the Kubernetes control plane read resource configuration and start containers, configure network resources, and load balancers to achieve the deployment.
+Kubernetes create resources like Deployment, Service, Ingress, and HorizontalPodAutoscaler approximating the desired state of your application.
+The Kubernetes control plane start containers, configure network resources, and instruct load balancers to achieve a deployment that correspond to each app’s resource configuration.
 All the resources are configured with YAML via the Kubernetes API.

 Configuration as Code

-Configuration for development, testing and production is part of our code.
-Since configuration as Code requires proper handling of secrets, we decided to use Vault with persistent storage in Consul.
-It’s worth mentioning that etcd is extremely important at FINN, where it functions as a shared configuration and service discovery for all containers.
+All configuration for development, testing and production is part of the application code.
+Configuration as Code requires proper handling of secrets.
+We use Vault with persistent storage in Consul to provide on demand granular secret management. etcd is an extremely important component, as it functions as a shared configuration and service discovery for all containers.

 Pipeline as Code

-FINN uses an in-house developed Pipeline that builds, tests and triggers deployments either on our legacy servers or as containers in Kubernetes.
+FINN uses an in-house developed Pipeline that builds, tests and triggers deployments.
+On legacy servers and as containers in Kubernetes.

 Everything as Code

-Configuring Kubernetes resources require a lot of YAML: deploying an example application requires 303 lines of Kubernetes resource configuration.
-The corresponding FIAAS configuration requires only 25 lines to deploy the same application, saving developers 92% of the time and hassle.
+Configuring Kubernetes resources usually require a lot of YAML.
+Deploying an example application requires 303 lines of resource configuration.
+The corresponding FIAAS configuration requires only 25 lines, saving developers 90% of the time and hassle.

-The configuration you don’t set in FIAAS yaml file is generated by the same mechanism for every application, buying us room to change underlying configuration and infrastructure across all applications without altering any of the applications.
+Configuration not specified in FIAAS yaml file is generated by a common mechanism for every application.
+This provides flexibility to change underlying configuration.
+We can change infrastructure across all applications without altering any of the applications themselves.

-Contracts are an important part of why we at FINN are able to move so quickly.
-Contracts enforce standards that make it easier for our developers to deploy their applications.
-Developers are empowered and can focus on the important decisions, knowing that their logs, metrics, and applications will appear in a standard format, under a standard URL, and so on.
-At the same time, the Infrastructure team only has to maintain one logging solution, or one monitoring solution.
+Contracts are an important part of why we move so quickly at FINN.
+Contracts enforce standards.
+Standards make it easier to deploy applications.
+Developers are empowered and can focus on the important decisions.
+They know that logs, metrics, and applications will appear in a standard format, under standard URLs.
+It helps make the infrastructure easier to manage as communication around features, changes and expectations are clear.

 We enforce a contract between Developers and the Infrastructure: